 Students should know better than to roam the halls after hours.
 Especially when rumor has it that the institution is in fact cursed!
 Curiosity has been known to kill cats, but this time it just might settle for something less feline.

 After hours, only the night patrol has a reason to be up and about, patrolling the grounds, making sure everything’s safe.
 On any other night, this would have been an easy job, save for the occasional creaking floorboard.
-But this time, things takes a turn for the worse as lights start to flicker uncontrollably, and suddenly… a loud scream echoes through the halls!
+But this time, things take a turn for the worse as lights start to flicker uncontrollably, and suddenly… a loud scream echoes through the halls!
 A mere prank, or is something more sinister going on?

 The game is about groups of “special” students: The inquisitive, the mysterious, and the insane.
 Among them, there is one particular student who seems to be very interested in the school’s secrets.
 One by one, the forbidden knowledge unveils before his curiosity.

 Seven Mysteries spans seven distinct chapters with several protagonists, plenty of jump scares and creepy scenarios.
 There are also five different endings to discover, but unless you’re the exploratory sort, chances are you’ll fall prey to the bad one.
 Oh and before I forget: don’t make the mistake of casting it aside, simply because of, well, RPGMaker.
-Proper scripting and well-written dialogue goes a long way towards creating a suspenseful atmosphere, no matter the choice of engine, as this one proves nicely.
+Proper scripting and well-written dialogue go a long way towards creating a suspenseful atmosphere, no matter the choice of engine, as this one proves nicely.